reymom/surrealdb-starter-taurikit/src-tauri/README.md

 ### PERSISTENT STORAGE

-SurrealDB is run as an in-memory database, by enabling the following feature:
+SurrealDB is run as an [in-memory database](https://surrealdb.com/docs/embedding/rust), by enabling the following feature:

-`./src-tauri/Cargo.toml`
+`./Cargo.toml`

 ```toml
 [dependencies]